 Dr. Serrano is a native Texan, who has dedicated 18 years of his life to his solo private practice in Obstetrics and Gynecology.

 He is happily married to Cristina Valencia Serrano, Ph.D.
 She has her own private practice in Child and Family Psychology.
-The Serranos have three wonderful children: Christian, 18; Claudia, 15; and Charles, 6, who attend San Antonio schools.
+The Serranos have three wonderful children: Christian, Claudia, and Charles; and two grandchildren.

 Dr. Serrano has medical privileges at the Stone Oak Methodist Hospital and North Central Baptist Hospital.
-He performs DaVinci Robotic surgery at Stone Oak Methodist.
+He performs DaVinci Robotic surgery at North Central Baptist.

 Undergraduate Education:Bachelor of Arts, Psychology : 1986